 COVID-19 Training.
 All employees will receive training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact.

 Personal Protective Equipment (PPE).
 Appropriate PPE will be worn by all employees based on their role and responsibilities and in adherence to state or local regulations and guidance.
 Training on how to properly use and dispose of all PPE will be mandatory.
-Every employee entering the resort will be provided a mask and required to wear that mask while at the restaurant.
 Gloves will be provided to employees whose responsibilities require them as determined by medical experts including BOH, FOH, Hostesses and all managers.

 Daily Pre-Shift & Timekeeping.
 Employee pre-shift meetings will be conducted virtually or in areas that allow for appropriate physical distancing between employees.
 We will stagger employee arrival times to minimize traffic volume in back of house corridors.
 Hand sanitizer will be available at each throughout the restaurant.
 Our management team will ensure constant communication and proper PPE and sanitation procedures are followed and updated per the latest expert guidance.

 Cleaning products and protocols which meet EPA guidelines2 and are approved for use and effective against viruses, bacteria and other airborne and blood borne pathogens.
 We are working with our vendors, distribution partners and suppliers to ensure an uninterrupted supply of these cleaning supplies and the necessary PPE.

 Public Spaces and Communal Areas.
 The frequency of cleaning and sanitizing has been increased in all public spaces with an emphasis on frequent contact surfaces including, but not limited to, check-in counters, elevators and elevator buttons, door handles, bathrooms, stair handrails, dining surfaces and seating areas.